Life (ship)

 The ship Life is a former fishing cutter, which was used in the Mediterranean from 2017 to 2018 under the name Seefuchs for the Sea-Eye association from Regensburg as a rescue ship between Malta and Libya.
 In 2019 the ship was given away to the Spanish organisation Proem-Aid.
 In 2021, the ship was intercepted in international waters with a large drug load after being bought by drug dealers, in a joint investigation by the Guardia Civil and the Servicio de Vigilancia Aduanera.

 Before she was used as a rescue ship, the Seefuchs was based in the museum harbor in Greifswald for many years as a museum or traditional ship.
 Her sister ship is the Sea-Eye, which is also used by Sea-Eye.
+Seefuchs has the MMSI 244090482.

-History
+History; Heringshai

 The ship was built at the Elbewerft Boizenburg shipyard, Boizenburg and was launched in 1958.
 She entered service in January 1959 as SAS 316, Heringshai.
 The owner and operator was VEB Fischfang Saßnitz.
 50 of the same type of ship were built first at the Volkswerft, Stralsund and later at Elbewerft Boizenburg.
 The cutter has a length of 26.50 meters, which is why it was colloquially called "twenty-six".
 The fishing area for the Heringshai was primarily the North Sea and the Baltic Sea.
 Until 1991 she was in use for commercial fishing.

-Museum ship
+Museum ship, Seefuchs

 In 1993 the ship was sold and renamed Seefuchs and came to the museum harbor in Greifswald as a museum ship.
 Since the Ryck's fairway depth was reduced in the course of the construction of the barrage in Wieck, several ships had to leave the museum harbor.
 For this reason, the Seefuchs came to Stralsund in 2014.
 There is also a film dating from this time.